Status: Marriage equality.

 On April 10, 2014 a federal judge granted an emergency request to force Indiana to immediately recognize the marriage of one of the plaintiff couples in Baskin v.
 Bogan.
 Amy Sandler and Niki Quasney asked for their Massachusetts marriage to be recognized as Ms. Quasney was diagnosed with stage IV cancer and cannot wait any longer for the protections of marriage.

 On June 25, U.S. District Court Judge Richard L. Young ruled against Indiana’s statute banning marriage equality.
 The ruling was later stayed by the Seventh Circuit Court of Appeals, pending an appeal.
-The Seventh Circuit issued an order after Lambda Legal filed an emergency motion asking the appeals court to lift—as to Niki and Amy—the stay granted by that court last Friday, because Niki is battling Stage IV ovarian cancer, and the family needs the dignity, comfort, and protections of marriage as they fight to be together.
+The Seventh Circuit issued an order after Lambda Legal filed an emergency motion asking the appeals court to lift the stay for Niki and Amy as the family needs the dignity, comfort, and protections of marriage as they fight her disease together.

 On Tuesday, August 19, Judge Young ruled in Bowling v.
 Pence that Indiana’s law prohibiting the recognition of same-sex marriages performed in other jurisdictions is unconstitutional.
 The decision was stayed, pending an appeal.